grdddj/done-for-today/plan.md

 - how to handle BTC-only translations - should it use the same file with all the altcoins?
 - setup a debug endpoint to see the current translations? (e.g. send key and receive value)?
 - can we write into the storage even when the device is not initialized?
+- we might include a header with some metadata into the blob - version, language name, etc.
+- it seems to be impossible to read a word from both sectors at once - probably fill the end of section with ignored bytes
+--- who will do the logic - host or Trezor? (could be hard to enforce the longest possible length, maybe have limit of 256 bytes for the longest word?)
+- we want to sign the translations - how to deal with that during development?
+- how to deal with the replacement of fonts? with many languages the fonts may also need to be dynamically loaded

 Ordinals in Trezor
 - find out what exactly is missing